sashinpivotal/dsa-2022-10/readme.md

 ## Binary Tree

 In addition to Lab 2.8 in which you are mostly reviewing the code, we are going to implement a bit simpler binary tree using the following:
+(Note that you are going to see pretty intense use of recursive programming)

 - [Binary Tree with numbers](https://www.baeldung.com/java-binary-tree)